AutomatedLayers/VertigoMk1/docs/doc_tree/2_assembly/03_rails/0_rails.md

 ## Steps

 {: .note}
 The spring in some of the roll-in nuts may not fully engage with the extrusion, allowing the nuts to slide freely in the slots.
 Try pushing the ball in the nut a few times to work it in, or try a different nut.
-There should be quite a few extras in the kit
+There should be quite a few extras in the kit.

 ### 1. Attach the Front Z-Rails to the Frame
  - Keep two rubber stoppers in the ends of the linear rails to keep the carriages on for now